boltops-tools/lono/docs/_docs/lookup-locations/variables.md

 The `BLUEPRINT`, `LONO_ENV`, and `TEMPLATE` are self-explantory.
 But what is `REQUESTED`?

 REQUESTED is either the `--variable` value or the stack name.  `--variable` takes higher precedence than stack name because it is more explicit.
-Here's are a quick example:
+Here's area quick example:

 REQUESTED is the `--variable` value: